daleghent/nina/CONTRIBUTING.md

 * We use Ninject to inject dependencies into classes
 * Everything that is created as a first-level composition object and all of their dependencies are automatically created on runtime and injected into the appropriate classes
 * Should you require a global singleton add the interface of that to your constructor, it will be automatically injected if your class is instantiated by Ninject
-* If you create a VM that is used by the UI or refactor things out of VMs into generalized structures bind them in IoCBindings.cs, so they can be easily injected into the VMs you removed them from
+* If you create a VM that is used by the UI or refactor things out of VMs into generalized structures bind them in ``IoCBindings.cs``, so they can be easily injected into the VMs you removed them from
-	* if you create a VM that has an anchorable view, inject it into DockManagerVM so it's automatically instantiated
+	* if you create a VM that has an anchorable view, inject it into ``DockManagerVM`` so it's automatically instantiated
 	* if the VM you create is for Equipment, do the same but in EquipmentVM
-	* If you are creating a first-level composition object that is used in MainView create it in VMInjector.cs and bind it as a Singleton in IoCBindings
+	* If you are creating a first-level composition object that is used in ``MainWindow.xaml``/``MainWindowViewModel.cs`` create it in ``CompositionRoot.cs`` and bind it as a Singleton in ``IoCBindings.cs``